elena-zelenskaya/Pet_Shelter_Website/README.md

 ![Image to recreate](petshelter.png)

-Responsive (Bootstrap, Flexbox, MediaQueries)
+### Responsive (Bootstrap, Flexbox, MediaQueries)

+*master branch*: Hard-coded data

-different_color_scheme branch - used colors from the template
+*different_color_scheme branch*: Used colors from the template

-Data is fetching from the Petfinder API.
+*API_added branch*: Data is fetching from the Petfinder API.
 At least 50 pets per page.
 Sorting by pet type works.
 Sorting by location doesn't work yet.